 All OSU degree programs, including undergraduate and graduate programs, must have an outcomes assessment plan and must submit an annual assessment report describing assessment activity.
 Assessment plans and reports may be submitted by colleges, schools, departments, or by individual degree programs, depending on the organizational level that faculty from these programs have elected to use for assessment.
-The Assessment Council periodically reviews all assessment plans and reports; this year the schedule for these reviews was modified to support the Academic Program Review (APR) process.
-Since documentation of the use of assessment results for program development is now requested for the APR process, the Assessment Council will review and provide feedback on outcomes assessment one year in advance of the program's participation in Academic Program Review.
+The Assessment Council periodically reviews all assessment plans and reports; the schedule for these reviews supports the Academic Program Review (APR) process.
+Since documentation of the use of assessment results for program development is requested for the APR process, the Assessment Council reviews and provides feedback on outcomes assessment one year in advance of each program's participation in Academic Program Review.
+In January 2005, programs that will participate in APR in Spring 2006 were provided with feedback about their program learning outcomes assessment, based on reviews conducted by the Assessment Council.

 Academic units use a broad range of methods to assess student achievement of the learning outcomes articulated in assessment plans, and these are described in detail in the individual assessment reports submitted by each unit.
-The most commonly used program outcomes assessment methods reported in 2003-04 were:
+The most commonly used program outcomes assessment methods reported in 2004-05 were:

-- Capstone course projects, papers, presentations evaluated by faculty or by outside reviewers - Senior-level projects & presentations - Course-embedded assessments & classroom assessment techniques - Exams local comprehensive exams, local entry-to-program exams - Exams standardized national exams, certification or licensure exams, - Exit interviews - Internships evaluations from supervisors, faculty members, student participants - Portfolios reviewed internally or externally
+- Capstone course projects, papers, presentations evaluated by faculty or by outside reviewers - Senior-level projects & presentations - Course-embedded assessments & classroom assessment techniques - Exams local comprehensive exams, local entry-to-program exams - Exams standardized national exams, certification or licensure exams - Exit interviews - Internships evaluations from supervisors, faculty members, student participants - Portfolios reviewed internally or externally

-- Projects, portfolios, exhibits, or performances evaluated by professional jurors or evaluators
+- Projects, portfolios, exhibits, or performances - evaluated by professional jurors or evaluators

 - Student performance in intercollegiate competitions

 - Surveys alumni

 - Surveys employers / recruiters

 - Surveys students, esp. seniors

 - Surveys faculty

 - Enrollment data, student academic performance in particular courses, student participation in extracurricular activities related to the discipline, degree completion rates, time-to-degree completion

 - Alumni employment tracking

-Graduate programs reported the following outcomes assessment methods in addition to the methods described above:
+Graduate programs reported the following additional outcomes assessment methods:

-- Qualifying exams - Comprehensive exams - Theses / dissertations / creative component papers, projects, presentations, and defenses - Research activity / publications / professional presentations / professional activity
+- Qualifying exams - Theses / dissertations / creative component papers, projects, presentations, and defenses - Comprehensive exams - Research activity / publications / professional presentations / professional activity

-In addition to these outcomes assessment methods, the Office of University Assessment and Testing coordinates alumni and student surveys and provides program-specific results of these surveys to academic programs so that faculty may use this information for program outcomes assessment.
+In addition to these outcomes assessment methods, the Office of University Assessment and Testing provides program-specific results of alumni and student surveys to academic programs so that faculty may use this information for program outcomes assessment.

-In keeping with the guidelines of the Higher Learning Commission of the North Central Association and the policy of the OSU Assessment Council, faculty are encouraged to develop effective program outcomes assessment methods that will provide meaningful information for program development and improvement.
-The Assessment Council reviews of outcomes assessment programs show that most degree programs are satisfactorily implementing their assessment plans and using assessment results for program development and improvement.
+In keeping with the guidelines of the Higher Learning Commission of the North Central Association and the policy of the OSU Assessment Council, faculty are encouraged to develop effective program outcomes assessment methods that will provide meaningful information for program development.
+The Assessment Council reviews of outcomes assessment programs show that many degree programs are satisfactorily implementing their assessment plans and using assessment results for program development and improvement.
 Academic units are encouraged, but not required, to use assessment methods that may provide comparison of student performance with statewide or national norms.
-Programs that use such assessments report their findings in their individual annual outcomes assessment reports (Appendix E).
+Programs that use such assessments report their findings in their individual annual outcomes assessment reports (Appendix F).